JaleesMoeen/Employees_Database_Analysis/README.md

 ### 5 Data Analysis

-Our observation of data analysis depicta the information as required for each query (with first 10 rows).
+Our observation of data analysis depicts the information as required for each query (with first 10 rows).

 #### 5.1 Salary by Employee